JohJakob/johjakob.de/_posts/2018-07-01-laboratory.md

   <img src="/assets/images/laboratory/laboratory-panorama.jpg" srcset="/assets/images/laboratory/laboratory-panorama@2x.jpg 2x" alt="Panorama of the exhibition">
 </figure>
 <article class="article-col-5" markdown="1">
-Under the working title _The Laboratory_, the course _Artistical/Experimental Design_ (fall semester 2017/2018) consolidated a series of diverting and aesthetical experiments exploring, questioning and augmenting the building blocks of design.
+Under the working title _The Laboratory_, the class _Artistical/Experimental Design_ consolidated a series of diverting and aesthetical experiments exploring, questioning, and augmenting the building blocks of design.

 At the end of the semester, a book was created to showcase selected works.
-It is divided into seven chapters, one for each topic the students explored during the course.
+It is divided into seven chapters, one for each topic the students approached during the course.
 It was also used to document the exhibition at _Dessau Design Schau 2018_.

 In the book’s creation process, I was in charge of creating the layout alongside Christian Kirchner, typesetting, and editing the photos of the selected artworks.